nextcloud/documentation/admin_manual/installation/linux_installation.rst

 Installing ownCloud on Linux from the `openSUSE Build Service`_ packages is the preferred method.
 These are maintained by ownCloud engineers, and you can use your package manager to keep your ownCloud server up-to-date.
-Ready-to-use packages are available at the ownCloud repository on the for a variety of Linux distributions.
+Ready-to-use packages are available at the ownCloud repository for a variety of Linux distributions.
 Follow the instructions for your distro to add the oBS repository, download and install the repository signing key, and install ownCloud.
 Then run the Installation Wizard to complete your installation. (see